DavidStrickland0/TDDemo/README.md

 We'll assume Option#2 as common sense would tend to dictate thats the answer but it also might be worth asking the client since it does have a fairly big impact on the business logic.

+## Issue 2 (Came up while coding) "gets paid $12/hour from start-time to bedtime"
+What happens if the kids are real brats and dont go to bed till 1 am?
+*Option 1 Sitter makes pre bedtime rate Untill they go to bed then shifts to after midnight.

+*Option 2 Sitter makes after midnight rate reguardless.

+Again I went with option 2 since its the higher rate.

 So take a look at the push history to see the incrementals as we go from Napkin to Google store.
 Hey might even post it up to the store just for the fun of it.